 Over the years of growing our practice, we found ourselves outgrowing our brand.
 My practice stated as a partnership–until my partner took a university job.
 Then it was just me–until I hired others who got just as busy as me.
 The next stage was as an affiliation of siloed individual practices, a co-op.
 This lasted until we transformed ourselves into a group.
 Each of us became employees of the organization.
 Eventually we opened a second and then third location.

-Every stage required re-branding.
-We had to redefine ourselves.
+As we outgrew our brand, we needed to re-brand ourselves.
 Who were we now?
 What was the same?
 What has changed?

 And we had to re-learn how to describe who we were to others.
 How do we let our communities know of the services we are providing at this stage?
 And as we created these new narratives, we practiced sharing them with each other before we took them on the road to our referral people and with potential employees.
 It was a fluid process over years and now decades.